Douglas County Colorado assistance programs.

-- Food Bank - Douglas/Elbert Task Force - Provides limited emergency food and groceries to low income persons living in Castle Rock and Douglas County.
+- Food Bank - Douglas/Elbert Task Force at Catholic Charities - Provides limited emergency food and groceries to low income persons living in Castle Rock and Douglas County.
+Call 720-215-4521.

 - Cherry Hills Community Church - This church distributes free food to residents of the church's boundaries.
 (303) 791-4100.

-The LEAP program - Douglas County Department of Human Services, (303) 688-4825, provides cash grants and other forms of financial assistance. the money is used to help those pay for home heating bills for qualified low income Douglas County residents.
+The LEAP program - Douglas County Department of Human Services, (303) 688-4825, provides cash grants and other forms of financial assistance.
+The money is used to help those pay for home heating bills for qualified low income Douglas County residents.
+In some cases LEAP can pay summer cooling costs.
 In addition, information on prevention of utility shut-offs and weatherization programs is also available from this agency.